--participate in ALL in-class exercises.
+- -participate in ALL in-class exercises.

-- do all homework exercises (paper-and-pencil) - study video lectures if you miss a class - study suggested textbook sections for in-depth understanding of material - submit miniprojects
+- do all homework exercises (paper-and-pencil)

+- study video lectures if you miss a class

+- study suggested textbook sections for in-depth understanding of material

+- submit miniprojects

-Written exam (70%) & miniproject (30%) The miniproject is done in teams of 2 students.
+Written exam (70%) & miniproject (30%)

+The miniproject is done in teams of 2 students.
-Office hours No

-Assistants Yes

-Forum Yes

 Others The teacher is available during the breaks of the class.

 Some exercises are integrated in class in the presence of the teacher and the teaching assistants.

-Gerstner, Kistler, Naud, Pansinski : Neuronal Dynamics, Cambridge Univ.
+Gerstner, Kistler, Naud, Pansinski: Neuronal Dynamics, Cambridge Univ.
 Press 2014